osrf/collision-benchmark/README.md

 branch which is merged with the PR for [contact_manager_enforcable_additions](https://bitbucket.org/JenniferBuehler/gazebo/branch/contact_manager_enforcable_additions)
 (see [PR #2629](https://bitbucket.org/osrf/gazebo/pull-requests/2629/possibility-to-enforce-contact-addition-in/diff) which is meant to merge a predecessor of contact_manager_enforcable).

+If you are using the dart-6 branch, for full functionality it would also be advisable to merge with [user_cmd_mangager_using_world_name](https://bitbucket.org/JenniferBuehler/gazebo/src/a6a05d9575229ca1d73dcc8f7e40ef1da7a1307e?at=user_cmd_mangager_using_world_name) (see also [issue 2186](https://bitbucket.org/osrf/gazebo/issues/2186/usercmdmanager-does-not-use-world-name-to)), which hopefully will be merged with default soon.
+If you are using dart-6-dev instead, this is already included.

 ## Setup

 If you compiled Gazebo from source, don't forget to source ``<your-gazebo-install-path>/share/setup.sh`` to set up the